ibm-cloud-docs/containers/cs_dedicated.md

     ```
     {: screen}

-4. **Important**: If you have multiple VLANs for a cluster, multiple subnets on the same VLAN, or a multizone cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure (SoftLayer) account so your worker nodes can communicate with each other on the private network.
-To enable VRF, [contact your IBM Cloud infrastructure (SoftLayer) account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
+4. **Important**: If you have multiple VLANs for a cluster, multiple subnets on the same VLAN, or a multizone cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
+To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
-To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).

 5. To configure on-premises and internal account connectivity, choose between these options:
   - If you used a 10.x.x.x private IP address range for the subnet, use valid IPs from that range to configure on-premises and internal account connectivity with Ingress and a load balancer.
 For more information, see [Planning networking with NodePort, load balancer, or Ingress services](/docs/containers?topic=containers-cs_network_planning#external).
   - If you did not use a 10.x.x.x private IP address range for the subnet, use valid IPs from that range to configure on-premises connectivity with Ingress and a load balancer.
 For more information, see [Planning networking with NodePort, load balancer, or Ingress services](/docs/containers?topic=containers-cs_network_planning#external).
-However, you must use an IBM Cloud infrastructure (SoftLayer) portable private subnet to configure internal account connectivity between your cluster and other Cloud Foundry-based services.
+However, you must use an IBM Cloud infrastructure portable private subnet to configure internal account connectivity between your cluster and other Cloud Foundry-based services.
 You can create a portable private subnet with the [`ibmcloud ks cluster-subnet-add`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_subnet_add) command.
-For this scenario, your cluster has both a user-managed subnet for on-premises connectivity and an IBM Cloud infrastructure (SoftLayer) portable private subnet for internal account connectivity.
+For this scenario, your cluster has both a user-managed subnet for on-premises connectivity and an IBM Cloud infrastructure portable private subnet for internal account connectivity.

 ### Other cluster configurations
 {: #dedicated_other}